 In January 2019, the Company invested into a retail omnichannel solutions business model, creating its own proprietary e-commerce platform and shifting the core business away from software services.
-The retail marketplace business is comprised of 3 websites - MonkeyKing (launched October 2018), BulkBuy (launched on 1 June 2019) and Franks Haus (to be launched after completion of testing in April 2020).
+The retail marketplace business is comprised of three websites - MonkeyKing (launched November 2018), BulkBuy (launched public beta June 2019) and Franks Haus (launched April 2019).

 The Company has generated revenue through Monkeyking Australia's sales activity and its software services.
-At 30 June 2019, the Franks Haus and BulkBuy platforms have not strongly contributed to revenue due to their very short launch date prior to 30 June 2019.
+At 30 June 2020, the Franks Haus and BulkBuy platforms have not contributed strongly to revenue due to their continued development.
+Franks Haus has not generated any revenue for FY2020, while BulkBuy has generated \$7,700 for FY2020.